Medically reviewed by Drugs.com. Last updated on May 6, 2022.

 - Avoid touching the bumps.
 Shaving over the infected areas also can spread the virus.

-Your doctor usually can diagnose molluscum contagiosum just by looking at it.
-If there's any doubt, he or she may take skin scrapings from the infected area and view them under a microscope.
+Health care providers usually can diagnose molluscum contagiosum just by looking at it.
+If there's any doubt, they may take skin scrapings from the infected area and view them under a microscope.

 - Freezing (cryotherapy)